icinganalysis/icinganalysis.github.io/content/thermodynamics_thread_wrap_up.md

 Unfortunately, the mass values were not recorded in NASA-TM-107141, so we cannot compare the calculated masses to the observed masses.

+Industrious readers are encouraged to run more comparisons, but these two examples are typical in my experience.

+I speculate that analysis methods other than LEWICE will also be challenged for cylinder cases like these.
+Cylinders have complex aerodynamics, with many cases of interest having separated flow.
+As we saw in the [Icing on Cylinders thread]({filename}Icing on Cylinders.md), the water impingement values can be accurately calculated with potential flow, which does not include separation, but other flow features, such as surface pressure coefficient and heat transfer coefficients, may be more sensitive.

 ###Airfoil leading edge approximated as a cylinder